 A lesser known breed, the otterhound originated in the UK.

-Boisterous and bouncy, these hunting dogs are top-notch swimmers thanks to their broad shoulders, rough coats, large webbed feet, and muscular build.
+Boisterous and bouncy, this hunting dog is a top-notch swimmer thanks to his broad shoulders, rough coat, large webbed feet, and muscular build.

-Despite their working background, otterhounds are warm and friendly to children and other dogs alike.
+Despite his working background, the otterhound is warm and friendly to children and other dogs alike.

-Well worth considering if you are looking for a unique addition to the family, the otterhound only needs brushing once or twice a week, and they thrive on praise and treats.
-This makes them wonderful at learning new tricks and basic obedience.
+Well worth considering if you are looking for a unique addition to the family, the otterhound only needs brushing once or twice a week and thrives on praise and treats.
+This makes him wonderful at learning new tricks and basic obedience.

-A number of otterhound owners have noted the need for a high, secure fence in the backyard, as their tall, agile frames mean they can jump quite high.
+A number of otterhound owners have noted the need for a high, secure fence in the backyard, as the breed’s tall, agile frames mean he can jump quite high.

-These guys aren’t ‘self-starters’ so to speak and would rather lounge on the sofa than exercise in the garden — they’ll need some encouragement and lots of walks with good sniffing spots!
+This guy isn’t a ‘self-starter,’ so to speak, and would rather lounge on the sofa than exercise in the garden — he’ll need some encouragement and lots of walks with good sniffing spots!

 11. Chesapeake Bay Retriever

 A fiercely loyal breed, the Chesapeake Bay retriever is a brilliant companion.